A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance

-Here, we extend our recent work \cite{Lambert} on pseudomodes \cite{PhysRevA.55.2290,PhysRevB.89.165105,PhysRevLett.120.030402,Lemmer_2018,PhysRevA.101.052108,PhysRevResearch.2.043058,PhysRevB.101.165132} in bosonic baths to the fermionic regime.
-By constructing a pseudo-fermion model which reproduces the key features of the correlation functions of the continuum case, and employing the ability to use unphysical modes with complex couplings, we can model the reduced dynamics of the system by solving a Lindblad master equation in the augmented system+pseudo-fermion space.
+Here, we develop a ``pseudo-fermion method'' (akin to bosonic pseudomodes \cite{PhysRevA.55.2290,PhysRevLett.120.030402,Lemmer_2018,PhysRevA.101.052108,PhysRevResearch.2.043058}) based on a discrete set of effective fermions which reproduce the key features of the correlation functions of the continuum bath.
+By employing unphysical modes with complex couplings, we model the reduced dynamics of the system by solving a Lindblad master equation in the augmented system+pseudo-fermion space.
 The use of a Lindblad form for the damping of the pseudo-fermions does not, by construction, introduce any approximation.
 The only approximation arises from how well the total correlation function of the pseudo-fermions matches that of the original bath.
-In contrast to other methods, such as the reaction coordinate \cite{Garg, Martinazzo,iles2014environmental,Woods,Strasberg_2016,Melina} and the orthogonal polynomials algorithm \cite{Chin_2010,PhysRevLett.105.050404,PhysRevLett.123.090402,PhysRevB.101.155134} ones, these unphysical degrees of freedom do not have direct connection to the original physical environment allowing optimization of the modeling over an enlarged domain.
+In contrast to other methods, \cite{Garg, Martinazzo,iles2014environmental,Woods,Strasberg_2016,Melina,Chin_2010,PhysRevLett.105.050404,PhysRevLett.123.090402,PhysRevB.101.155134}, these unphysical degrees of freedom do not have direct connection to the original physical environment allowing optimization of the modeling over an enlarged domain.
+In summary, we present a conceptually simple framework to simulate non-perturbative effects in Fermionic systems by using a Lindblad master equation.
+To show that this simplicity does not necessarily come at the expense of modeling power, we benchmark the accuracy of the method by reproducing non-equilibrium and Kondo-physics effects.
+We note that here the term pseudo-fermion has a different meaning than in non-Hermitian quantum mechanics \cite{PhysRevLett.80.5243,Trifonov,Bagarello1,Bagarello2}.